 Dr. Alvin Jorge, Plastic surgeon and President of Philippine Academy of Aesthetic Surgery (PAAS)

-Albeit I only had a short time to talk to Dr. Alvin Jorge, I really enjoyed the moment.
-I was the one who approached him as I recognized him from my article called Rhinoplasty Philippines doctors list.
+Albeit the brief time provided to converse with Dr. Alvin Jorge, I really enjoyed the moment.
+I initiated the conversation because I recognized him from my article called Rhinoplasty Philippines doctors list.

 Sorry ladies, he’s married so you can put your illusions back into a box where they belong.